ubc-library-rc/gis-tools-workflows/content/layer-attributes.md

 <!-- ![open att table](./images/open-att-table_20240620.png) -->
 <img src="./images/van-parks-att-table.png" style="width:100%;">

 - At the top of the **Attribute Table** you will see the number of features loaded and the number selected.
-There are a total of 125 parks in the dataset downloaded for Guelph.
+There are a total of 245 parks in the dataset downloaded for Vancouver.

 - You can sort columns by ascending/descending (number value or alphabetically) by simply clicking the column headings.